JordanMilne/Advocate/README.rst

 .. image:: https://img.shields.io/pypi/v/advocate.svg
     :target: https://pypi.python.org/pypi/advocate

+**Advocate is no longer maintained, please fork and rename if you would like to continue work on it**

 Advocate is a set of tools based around the `requests library <https://github.com/kennethreitz/requests>`_ for safely making HTTP requests on behalf of a third party.
 Specifically, it aims to prevent